When am I required to be in residence?

 N.B. all the below information applies to Undergraduate students only.
 The only residence requirements from the University for graduate students are that you keep residence in Oxford for the minimum of 6 weeks each term for the purpose of your degree/diploma, and you must reside within 25 miles of Oxford city centre for the duration of your course.
 You can find further information on these requirements and other regulations in the University Student Handbook.

 There are eight teaching weeks in each term, which you will hear referred to by number as weeks 1 to 8, or collectively as ‘full term’.
 However, Collections and meetings with Tutors will take place in the week before ‘full term’ begins – referred to as 0th week.
-All students are therefore required to return to College by 1pm on the Wednesday of 0th week and will need to be available for meetings or Collections on the Wednesday afternoon.
+All students are therefore required to return to College by 1pm on the Wednesday of 0th week and will need to be available for meetings or Collections on the Thursday morning.
 In some subjects, examinations extend into 9th week, in which case students must remain in Oxford beyond full term.
+It is the responsibility of the student to request college accommodation beyond the end of 8th week if required: please contact the Accommodation Manager.

 It is a University requirement that students should have spent sufficient time in residence (details on ‘statutory residence’ can be found in the Student Handbook and the Exam Regulations).
 Students should not, therefore, be away from College on weekdays during full term without their Personal Tutor’s and Senior Tutor’s permission.
-Please note that permission is required to leave College before 6pm on Friday of 8th week; and this is not normally given.
-Please seek permission before making any arrangements (e.g. to attend the Varsity Ski trip at the end of Michaelmas term).
+Please note that permission is required to leave College before 6pm on Friday of 8th week.

 Can I live outside of the College in private accommodation?